vllrs/genomicSimulationC/Templates.md

 ```
 specialgene G 1.0
 ```

+A single marker effect file represents the allele effects for one trait.
+Multiple files like this can be loaded in order to calculate breeding values for multiple traits separately.

+The header line is optional.
+If there is a header line, the three columns "marker" "allele" and "eff" may be rearranged into any ordering.
+If the header is not provided, the order is assumed to be marker name in the first column, followed by allele, followed by additive effect value.

+The order of the rows in the file does not matter.
+If multiple rows exist in the file for the same marker name/allele combination, only the last row's additive effect value will be saved.

+Regarding marker names: Only rows in this file whose marker name matches a marker name from a previously- or simultaneously-loaded map file or genotype matrix file will be loaded.

+Regarding allele: This column should be the allele (non-space character, eg "A") that this effect value corresponds to.

+Regarding allele effect: This column should be a decimal representing the additive effect value of the same-row allele for the same-row marker.
+It can be positive or negative or zero, and can be represented by an integer, a decimal, or scientific notation.

+Cells may be separated by spaces, tabs, commas, or any combination thereof.
+Cell spacers do not need to be consistent across the file.

 ### Loading from other file formats
 Updates to expand the range of allowed input formats are coming soon.